 New Americans in Washington D.C.

 Immigrants, Latinos, and Asians account for growing shares of the economy and electorate in Washington, D.C.
-More than 1 in 8 Washingtonians are immigrants (foreign-born), and more than a third of them are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 10.5% of registered voters in the District.
-Immigrants are not only integral to the District’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $4.5 billion in consumer purchasing power, and the businesses they own had sales and receipts of $2.8 billion and employed more than 19,000 people.
-At a time when the economy is still recovering, Washington, D.C. can ill-afford to alienate such a critical component of its labor force, tax base, and business community.
+About 1 in 7 Washingtonians are immigrants (foreign-born), and more than a third of them are naturalized U.S. citizens who are eligible to vote.
+“New Americans”—immigrants and the children of immigrants—account for 12.7% of registered voters in the District.
+Immigrants are not only essential to the District’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $5.1 billion in consumer purchasing power, and the businesses they own had sales and receipts of $2.8 billion and employed more than 19,000 people at last count.
+Immigrant, Latino, and Asian workers, consumers, and entrepreneurs are integral to the District of Columbia’s economy and tax base—and they are an electoral force with which every politician must reckon.

 Immigrants and their children are growing shares of Washington, D.C.’s population and electorate.

-- 10.5% (or 33,990) of registered voters in Washington, D.C. were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 12.7% (or 48,711) of registered voters Washington, D.C. were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council.

 - In Washington, D.C., 86.6% children with immigrant parents were U.S. citizens in 2009, according to data from The Urban Institute.